enisz/igdb/db/assets/templates/02-the-query-builder.md

 public function name(string $name) throws IGDBInvalidArgumentException: IGDBQueryBuilder
 ```

 This method will set a name for the query.
-This parameter is processed **in case of a multiquery build only**.
+This parameter is used **in case of a multiquery build only**.

 >:warning In case of a multiquery build this parameter is **mandatory**!
 If this is missing from the configuration the build will throw an `IGDBInvalidParameterException`!
 Refer to the [build method](#building-the-query) for details.